De Beauvoir Town

-The area was developed in the mid-19th century, much of it as a carefully planned new town designed to attract prosperous residents, although it does include a range of other housing and land use types.
+The area, then in the ancient parish of Hackney, was developed in the mid-19th century.
+Most of its development was carried out as part of a plan for new town to attract prosperous residents, though it includes a range of housing types and other land uses.
 The new town was based around De Beauvoir Square and primarily built in the Jacobethan style.

 The special character of the neighbourhood has been retained and is recognised by the designation of the De Beauvoir and Kingsland Road Conservation Areas which include many listed and other notable buildings.

 Boundaries

 Its boundaries are defined by its highly geometric streets and an early 19th century canal.
 They are: Kingsland Road to the east, Regents Canal to the south, Southgate Road to the west and Balls Pond Road to the north; the middle of the last two roads marks the border of the London Boroughs of Hackney and Islington.
 The area enclosed by these roads is just over 0.7 km2.
-Direct neighbours are Canonbury, Dalston and Shoreditch (the latter's Hoxton and Haggerston areas).
+Direct neighbours are Canonbury, Dalston, Hoxton and Haggerston areas.

 History

 19th century

 Until 1820 the area now covered by De Beauvoir Town was open country with a few grand houses.
-In 1821, stimulated by the opening of the Regent's Canal the previous year, developer and brickmaker William Rhodes (1774-1843), a grandfather of Cecil Rhodes, secured a lease for 150 acre of land from Peter de Beauvoir.
+In 1821, stimulated by the opening of the Regent's Canal the previous year, developer and brickmaker William Rhodes (1774–1843), a grandfather of Cecil Rhodes, secured a lease for 150 acre of land from Peter de Beauvoir.
 Rhodes planned to build residences for the upper classes set on wide streets in a grid pattern, with four squares on diagonal streets intersecting at an octagon.
 However, work stopped in 1823 when Rhodes was found to have obtained his lease unfairly and after a court case spanning over 20 years the land reverted to the de Beauvoir family in 1834.

 The delay in the building had meant that Rhodes' clientele had since moved on to the new suburbs of the West End.
 The scheme was scaled down and of the planned squares only the southeastern was built, as De Beauvoir Square, although the diagonals partly survived in Enfield Road, Stamford Road and Ardleigh Road.
 Occupied in the 1840s by the newly emerging middle classes, the estate was almost wholly residential except around Kingsland Basin and the south-west corner where a factory was leased from 1823.